ItamarRocha/binary-bot/README.md

 ## Setup
 - IQ OPTION API
-Can be found in github at : https://github.com/Lu-Yi-Hsun/iqoptionapi
+Can be found in github at : https://github.com/Lu-Yi-Hsun/iqoptionapi (you must install it before running the code)
 - tensorflow
 ```shell
 $ pip install tensorflow